-Hiring a team of Data Analysts from scratch is a big task, but it doesn’t have to be overwhelming.
-Use this guide to determine what it is you need from an Analyst and what you should be looking for when making your next hire.
+Hiring a team of data analysts from scratch is a big task, but it doesn’t have to be overwhelming.
+Use this guide to determine what it is you need from an analyst and what you should be looking for when you’re hiring next.

 Work through the points in the Designing the Data Team post to create a strategy and structure for your new hire to fit into.

 Who Are You?

 “When faced with an unusual title it makes it hard do any kind of research into the role and expected salary as a job seeker.”

 The title “Analyst” is not as descriptive as you might think.

 A quick look on any job site shows this could mean a Financial Analyst, process focused Business Analyst or Market Research Analyst.

 The key when hiring is to be descriptive but not cheesy or too creative.
 Titles like “Data Artisan” or “Data Curation Specialist” may make sense to you, but not to the outside world.

 If you are looking for a Marketing Data Analyst here is your chance to make this crystal clear.
 You don’t want to miss your chance with so many other opportunities out there for job seekers.